reactual/hacker-news-favorites-api/README.md

 ---

 ## Data Format
 The API will return a JSON object-array containg the favorites as below.
-You can use the article id to obtain more info via the [HackerNews API](https://github.com/HackerNews/API).
+You can use the article id to obtain more info via the [Hacker News API](https://github.com/HackerNews/API).
 There is more info (comments link, score) avail to scrape from favorites, but the HN API is more reliable.

 ```js
 [